 Often, wallpapering would put me in a bad mood for the whole day and as I’m not usually an unhappy or moody person, I decided to do something about it.
 I spent some time on the internet researching the best tools and equipment for wallpapering.
 One thing that consistently came up in my research was a wallpaper pasting machine, particularly the Beeline Paste Master.

-Now I’m sure most of you would have heard of the brand Beeline but if you haven’t here’s a brief introduction.
-Beeline is a market leading wallpaper paste brand, which offers a selection of wallpaper pastes in a variety of grades suitable for all wallcoverings, as well as ready mixed adhesive.
-This brings me on nicely to what I am going to be talking about which is –the Beeline Paste Master Machine.
+Now, I’m sure most of you would have heard of the brand Beeline but if you haven’t, here’s a brief introduction.
+Beeline is a market leading wallpaper paste brand, which offers a selection of wallpaper pastes in a variety of grades suitable for all wallcoverings, as well as ready mixed adhesives.
+I’ve used their adhesives for years and can highly recommend them.
+I was surprised that I’ve never considered using their paste machine.

-The Beeline Paste Master Machine is an absolute must have when carrying out any wallpaper project.
-Just like you when I heard about this machine I was thinking surely this machine will not only be expensive but inconsistent too?
+Since the day I started using it, the Beeline Paste Master Machine has become an absolute essential when carrying out any wallpaper work.
+When I first heard about this machine I thought; surely this machine will not only be expensive but inconsistent too?

-Well with that I thought why not give it a try as the amount of wallpapering projects I was embarking on was rapidly increasing as people were wanting pattern instead of painted walls.
-The first project I used this machine on was Vinyl striped paper; I cut each length to size leaving a few cm at either end for overlap.
-Once these were cut it was time to load the machine, learning that the key to success is working out the consistency of the paste and how much you allow through.
+The first project I used the machine on was a Vinyl striped paper.
+I cut each length to size leaving a few centimetres at either end for overlap.
+Once these were cut it was time to load the machine, learning that the key to success is working out the consistency of the paste and how much you allow to go through.